Fixtures

 The fixture

-method runs the test code in the fixture as if it's part of the currently running test, maintaining the continuity of the output and indenting.
+method runs the test code in the fixture as if its part of the currently running test, maintaining the continuity of the output and indenting.

 Other Context